4GeeksAcademy/m27gperdrizet-image-classification-project/README.md

 The machine learning project template repository provided via the project tutorial on 4Geeks is not sufficient to complete this project.
 Take a look for yourself, the reading materials and provided solution use Google's TensorFlow - which is not included in the `requirements.txt`.
 Using this fork of the repo will get you up and running in a codespace in just a few minutes.

-# 1. Get a Kaggle account
+## 1. Get a Kaggle account

 The dataset is hosted on Kaggle.
 To download it you need a free account.
 It's easy to set up via the link below, all you need is an email address:

 [Login or Register | Kaggle](https://www.kaggle.com/account/login?phase=startRegisterTab)

-Once you have an account, you need to generate and save an API access token so that you can download the dataset from within a Codespace:
+Once you have an account, you need to generate and save an API access token so that you can download the dataset from within a codespace:

 - From the homepage, click on your profile in the upper left
 - Select 'Settings'